NordicPlayground/nrf-knx-iot/doc/testing_samples/nordic_knxiot_cli.rst

 Light Sensor with a single output
 """""""""""""""""""""""""""""""""

-The following entry sample allows the Light Sensor to send notifications to a group with an address equal to `24` for a property with the :file:`/p/light/livingroom` path.
+The following entry sample allows the Light Switch Sensor to send notifications to a group with an address equal to ``24`` for a property with the :file:`/p/light/livingroom` path.

 +---------+--------------+---------------------+--------+------------------+
 | Entry   | Identifier   | Path                | Flags  | Group addresses  |